GetStream/stream-chat-react-native/README.md

 The best place to start is the [React Native Chat Tutorial](https://github.com/GetStream/stream-chat-react-native/wiki/Tutorial-v3.0).
 It teaches you how to use this SDK and also shows how to make frequently required changes.

+## Free for Makers

+Stream is free for most side and hobby projects.
+To qualify your project/company needs to have < 5 team members and < $10k in monthly revenue.
+For complete pricing details visit our [Chat Pricing Page](https://getstream.io/chat/pricing/)

 ## 🔮 Example Apps

 This repo includes 4 example apps.
 One made with Expo, one Native JavaScript code, and two in TypeScript.
 One TypeScript app is a simple implementation for reference, the other is a more full featured app example.